 These big bass came oh so close to breaking the most elusive fishing record out there.

 When it comes to freshwater fishing, there is no world record more elusive than the all-tackle record for largemouth bass.
-There is no way George Perry could have known back in 1932 that the 22-pound, 4-ounce bass he pulled out of a remote Georgia oxbow named Montgomery Lake would STILL be sitting atop the record books well into the 21st Century.
+There is no way George Perry could have known back in 1932 that the 22-pound, 4-ounce largemouth bass he pulled out of a remote Georgia oxbow named Montgomery Lake would STILL be sitting atop the record books well into the 21st Century.

-But it hasn't been without its close calls.
+The record holder hasn't been without its close calls.
 Here are four bass that could have broken the record, but due to dumb luck, sketchy details, bad decisions, or technicalities, did not.

 1. Manabu Kurita